Tombstone (film): Critical response

 Stephen Holden writing in The New York Times saw the film as being a "capacious Western with many modern touches, the Arizona boom town and site of the legendary O.K.
 Corral has a seedy, vaudevillian grandeur that makes it a direct forerunner of Las Vegas."
 He expressed his satisfaction with the supporting acting, saying, "[the] most modern psychological touch is its depiction of Josephine (Dana Delany), the itinerant actress with whom Wyatt falls in love at first sight, as the most casually and comfortably liberated woman ever to set foot in 1880s Arizona."
 Critic Louis Black, writing for The Austin Chronicle, viewed Tombstone as a "mess" and that there were "two or three pre-climaxes but no climax.
 Its values are capitalist rather than renegade, which is okay if it's metaphoric rather than literal.
 Worse, as much as these actors heroically struggle to focus the film, the director more successfully hacks it apart."
 Owen Gleiberman of Entertainment Weekly gave the film a C− rating, calling it "preposterously inflated" at "135 minutes long".
 He observed the film as being a "three-hour rough cut that's been trimmed down to a slightly shorter rough cut" with "all that holds the film together is Kurt Russell's droll machismo."
 Author Geoff Andrew of Time Out commented, "Kilmer makes a surprisingly effective and effete Holliday".
 He negatively acknowledged that there was "a misguided romantic subplot and the ending rather sprawls" but ultimately exclaimed the film was "'rootin', tootin' entertainment with lots of authentic facial hair."
 Richard Harrington of The Washington Post highlighted the film's shortcomings declaring, "too much of Tombstone rings hollow.
 In retrospect, not much happens and little that does seems warranted.
 There are so many unrealized relationships you almost hope for redemption in a longer video version.
 This one is unsatisfying and unfulfilling."
 Alternately though, columnist Bob Bloom of the Journal & Courier openly remarked that the film "May not be historically accurate, but offers a lot of punch for the buck."
 He concluded by saying it was "A tough, guilty-pleasure Western."

 Although Val Kilmer's performance as Doc Holliday was praised, he did not get an Oscar nomination for Best Supporting Actor.
 He was nominated for Best Male Performance and Most Desirable Male at the MTV Movie Awards.
+The film was nominated for Best Classic Film Home Media Release at the Saturn Awards.